Lemons N Lyme

 • Baking powder, salt, vanilla extract: stick to a corn and aluminum free baking powder and pure vanilla extract.

-• Cherries: fresh cherries work best in this recipe (just don't forget to pit them!), but you can also use frozen cherries that have been thawed.
+• Cherries: fresh cherries work best in this recipe (just don't forget to pit them!), but you can also use frozen cherries.

 1. Preheat oven to 350F.
 Line a muffin tin with muffin liners.